orbingol/NURBS-Python/docs/compatibility.rst

 Please see :doc:`Compatibility Module Documentation <module_compatibility>` for more details on manipulating and exporting control points.

-A small reminder that, NURBS-Python has some other options by means of exporting data, such as export as CSV or similar.
-Please see :doc:`File Formats <file_formats>` for more file export and import methods.
+NURBS-Python has some other options for exporting and importing data.
+Please see :doc:`File Formats <file_formats>` page for details.